josephwright/josephwright.github.io/_posts/2010-12-27-installing-achemso-and-siunitx.md

 ## Installing from the `.dtx` file

 The traditional method to install a package is to unpack it from the `.dtx` source.
 I've got to say that I only recommend this for experienced LaTeX users.
 While both `achemso` and `siunitx` are designed to be easy to unpack, life is more complex for `expl3` and `xpackages`.
-So I'd strongly recommed using the TDS `.zip` files unless you know a bit more about LaTeX!
+So I'd strongly recommend using the TDS `.zip` files unless you know a bit more about LaTeX!